 \subsection{Step-4: existence of fixed point}

-\begin{theorem} For any $m\geq 4$, there exists a pathwise MFE. \end{theorem} \begin{proof} Recall the definition of cost functional $J_{\rm pw}$ in \eqref{cost-pathwise}.
+\begin{theorem} For any $m\geq 4$, there exists a pathwise MFE. \end{theorem} \begin{proof} Recall the definition of the cost functional $J_{\rm pw}$ in \eqref{cost-pathwise}.
 Because $f$ and $g$ are assumed to be bounded, it is clear that $\mP \mapsto J(\mP;\bmu)$ is continuous under the weak convergence topology.
 Therefore, $R^{\rm opt}(\bB,\bmu)$ is non-empty, compact, and convex.
 Consider the following set-valued mapping:

 By Lemma \ref{lemma:Phi:continuity}, it is upper hemicontinuous.
-Also, noting that the estimates in Lemma \ref{lemma:construct_cvf} and Lemma \ref{lemma:tight} are locally for $s<t$, we leverage these two lemmas, with the measure flow $\bmu$ and any probability measure $\mP\in R(\bB,\bmu)$, to obtain the bound
+Also, noting that the estimates in Lemma \ref{lemma:construct_cvf} and Lemma \ref{lemma:tight} are local for $s<t$, we apply these two lemmas to the measure flow $\bmu$ and any probability measure $\mP\in R(\bB,\bmu)$ to obtain the bound